 30 Cephei is a sub-giant star in the constellation of Cepheus.

 30 Cephei visual magnitude is 5.19.
-Because of its reltive faintness, 30 Cephei should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, 30 Cephei should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of 30 Cephei